What We Do

 The Therapy Center at BGSP provides affordable psychotherapy and psychoanalysis to individuals and families outside the managed care model.
 Serving close to 200 clients annually, our advanced candidates offer individualized, in-depth, long-term care at reasonable rates, with no interference from insurance companies.

-The School Based Internship Program brings mental health care to uninsured children in the Boston Public Schools.
+The School Based Outreach Program brings mental health care to uninsured children in the Boston Public Schools.
 Children with little access to mental health services receive in-depth psychotherapy throughout the school year.